SuiteAutonomy/SuiteAutonomy/README.md

 An autonomous business class escrow solution Dapp

-If you like smart contracts written in solidity you are very welcome cuz because thats what am being made of.
+If you like smart contracts written in solidity you are very welcome cuz thats what am being made of.

 The Aim is to solve Dex and traditional escrow by use of smart contract technology.
 Also may be competing with existing projects.